Joffre Lakes Provincial Park Whistler Snowshoeing

-Joffre Lakes is yet another amazing snowshoeing trail near (kind of) to Whistler.
+Joffre Lakes Provincial Park is a hiking paradise in the summer and a skiing and snowshoeing paradise in the winter.
 About 1 hour and 20 minutes north of Whistler gets you to the Joffre Lakes trailhead.
 Located up on the Duffy Lake Road north of Pemberton, Joffre Lakes is well known for its incredibly surreal, turquoise water.
-In the winter of course all three of the Joffre Lakes are frozen over but the trail is popular with skier and snowshoers between the months of November and early June (depending on snowfall).
-Though the trail is fairly well marked and often snowshoe and ski tracked in the winter it is possible to lose the trail after dark or after or during heavy snowfall.
+In the winter of course all three of the Joffre Lakes are frozen over but the trail is popular with skiers and snowshoers between the months of November and early June (depending on snowfall).
+Though the trail is fairly well marked and almost always tracked out in the winter it is still possible to lose the trail after dark or or during heavy snowfall.

-So caution should be taken on this trail.
+Plenty of caution should be taken on this trail.
 Make sure you don't go snowshoeing to Joffre Lakes immediately after heavy snow.
 Pick a nice, sunny day and leave yourself lots of daylight and be prepared with headlights as the winters bring very early sunsets, especially in the mountains.
-The trail is sometimes steep as you gain 400 metres of altitude in just 5k trailhead to the third Joffre Lake.
+The trail is sometimes steep as you gain 400 metres of altitude in just 5k, trailhead to the third Joffre Lake.
 On snowshoes expect to reach the third lake in about two hours.

 On a sunny day the frozen lake is beautiful and almost warm feeling.
 However, as soon as the sun goes behind the mountains the temperature gets bitter cold so be prepared with very warm clothing on any snowshoeing adventure there.
 You do occasionally see people camp overnight at Joffre Lakes in the winter.
 The usual campsite area is buried in snow as it lays at the base of the mountains so people usually put their tents directly on the frozen lake.
 Extraordinary!